vdaas/vald/docs/user-guides/read-replica-and-rotator.md

 ### Read replica PVC

-The PVC for read replica Pods is to read the index.
+The PVC for read replica Pods is used to read the index.
 It is generated based on the latest snapshot from the PVC of the regular agent.
 Unlike the agent PVC, it is generated as ROX, allowing it to be read from multiple Pods.

 ### Index operator

-The operator handles the following processes.
+The operator handles the following processes:

 1. Monitoring the time when the agent saved the index to the PVC and when the read replica performed index rotation
 1. Generating [Read replica rotator](#read-replica-rotator) job when an index save occurs after the most recent rotation